Heat wave, dry winds stoke existing wildfires and raise threat of new blazes in fire-weary California

-Now, a prolonged period of near-record heat wave is combining with periods of strong, dry winds across much of the state, from the Oregon border south to the San Francisco Bay area and eventually in Southern California as well.
+Now, a prolonged period of near-record heat wave is combining with periods of strong, dry winds across much of the state, from the Oregon border south to the San Francisco Bay area and, eventually, in Southern California, as well.

-The periods of “critical” wildfire risks — the highest fire threat category, are occurring Sunday into Monday for Northern California, where wind gusts to 65 mph have already been recorded in higher elevations and temperatures are forecast to soar into the triple digits away from the Pacific coast, though even downtown San Francisco could reach 90 degrees.
+The periods of “critical” wildfire risks — the highest fire-threat category, are occurring Sunday into Monday for Northern California, where wind gusts to 65 mph have already been recorded in higher elevations and temperatures are forecast to soar into the triple digits away from the Pacific coast, though even downtown San Francisco could reach 90 degrees.

 A weather pattern featuring a dip in the jet stream across the Great Basin and Northern Rockies, while a large northward detour in the jet stream, or ridge, builds over the West Coast, is providing the weather setup to heighten fire weather concerns even further.
 The ridge is unusually strong for this time of year.

-The National Weather Service forecast office in San Francisco termed the weather pattern “concerning” in an online forecast discussion Sunday morning, since air pressure differences are funneling strong winds from north to south in some areas, and east to west in others, both of which help to dry out the air and make it possible for existing blazes to flare up and new fires to spread quickly.
+The National Weather Service forecast office in San Francisco termed the weather pattern “concerning” in an online forecast discussion on Sunday morning, since air-pressure differences are funneling strong winds from north to south in some areas, and east to west in others, both of which help to dry out the air and make it possible for existing blazes to flare up and new fires to spread quickly.

 California is only now getting into its traditional land-to-sea wind season, when it typically sees some of its worst wildfires.

-The wind event has trended stronger than what forecasters anticipated last week, due to a stronger pressure gradient between the northern Rockies and the West Coast, as well as airflow higher in the atmosphere that will reinforce and strengthen winds at the surface.
+The wind event has trended stronger than what forecasters anticipated last week, because of a stronger pressure gradient between the Northern Rockies and the West Coast, as well as airflow higher in the atmosphere that will reinforce and strengthen winds at the surface.

-Given the heightened threat, Pacific Gas & Electric Co. now plans to cut power to 89,000 customers in 16 counties to reduce the risk that its power lines could cause any fires.
+Given the heightened threat, Pacific Gas & Electric plans to cut power to 89,000 customers in 16 counties to reduce the risk that its power lines could cause any fires.
 The company has been blamed for starting California’s deadliest blaze, 2018′s Camp Fire, which nearly wiped out the town of Paradise.

 Warmer.
 Burning.
 Epidemic-challenged.
 Expensive.
 The California Dream has become the California Compromise.

-Red Flag Warnings for high fire danger are posted across much of northern California through 9pm Monday, with the Sacramento Valley and North Bay mountains expected to see the strongest winds.
+Red flag warnings for high fire danger are posted across much of Northern California through 9 p.m.
+Monday, with the Sacramento Valley and North Bay mountains expected to see the strongest winds.
 Gusts between 25 and 40 mph will be common but may exceed that in some locations.

 “This wind event is solidly in the moderately strong category — a notch below the Camp Fire and Wine Country events but still significant,” said Brent Wachter, a fire meteorologist with the U.S. Forest Service in Redding, referring to devastating wind-driven Northern California fires in 2018 and 2017.